 In response to God's grace:

 1. We welcome all people who share our commitment contained in the affirmation above into our faith community.
-This welcome includes but is not limited to those of all ages, genders, races, classes, family configurations, sexual orientations and medical conditions;
+This welcome includes but is not limited to those of all ages, races, classes, family configurations, sexual orientations, gender identities and medical conditions;

 2. We invite all persons who profess faith in Jesus Christ into membership in the congregation, with full and appropriate opportunities and responsibilities for participation, leadership and ministry;